canjs/canjs/view/mustache/mustache.md

 Reminder: It will reset the current context to the value for which its iterating.
 See the context section for more information.

-### Non-Falsys
+### Truthys

-When the value is non-false object but not a list, it will be used as the context for a single rendering of the block.
+When the value is non-falsey object but not a list, it is considered truthy and will be used as the context for a single rendering of the block.

 	{